At its heart, beer is a sociable beverage.

 "Made from ingredients in scenic Everett, Massachusetts."

 And it turns out that havin' a buncha beer and a buncha fun times means that every now and then (i.e. pretty much constantly) we get to meet a buncha cool people and sometimes they also have cool ideas!
-More to the point, our 3.5 BBL brewhouse makes us the Boston area's smallest brewery (and let's be real, nobody's fighting us for that title, though we do wear it proudly), and that means we can play around with some pretty rad small-batch stuff: we've made beer for weddings and events and charities and bands (though the bands often found out after the fact, as we were politely asking them not to sue us) and we've got a (loosely) ongoing series of beers made to honor the memories of dogs that have brightened our lives in the past.
+More to the point, our 3.5 BBL brewhouse makes us the Boston area's smallest brewery (and let's be real, nobody's fighting us for that title, though we do wear it proudly), and that means we can play around with some pretty rad small-batch stuff: we've made beer for weddings and events and charities and tons of local bands and even beers made to honor the memories of dogs that have brightened our lives in the past.

 We cruised along and settled into this fine space over the course of that year with a ton o' cool events and beer releases, entering 2020 with starry eyes and big aspirations!
 But in March, the rug got pulled out from under us.
 All of us.